jovanniSchneider/Tarea1_EDA/README.md

 # Tarea1_EDA
-Develop lab 1 analysis of algorithms and data structures
+Lab 1 development, analysis of algorithms and data structures